mfvianna/emtm/README.rst

 emtm is the Extended Micro Terminal Multiplexer, a terminal multiplexer based on the Micro Terminal Multiplexer (mtm) project.

-It has four major features/principles:
+It has a superset of mtm's features and shares its principles to some extent:

 Simplicity
     There are only a few commands, two of which are hardly ever used.